 Banff National Park

-Snowy mountains, clear blue lakes and green forests make Banff National Park a wonderful bucket list destination.
+Snowy mountains, clear blue lakes and green forests make Banff National Park a wonderful dreamy destination.
 With an area of 6,641 square kilometres (2548 square miles), you can walk around with your mouth open for months.
-Highlights are the bright blue lakes Moraine Lake and Lake Louise and the amazing Johnston Canyon.
+Highlights are the bright blue lakes Moraine Lake, Lake Louise and the amazing Johnston Canyon.